New Ceramic Tile - Sales & Installations

 Doors may have to be adjusted or cut at the bottom (i.e., planed) after your flooring is installed.
 Determinations as to whether such alterations are needed may not be possible prior to the installation.
 Door adjustments are priced separately.

 Moldings are located at thresholds and around the room's perimeter.
 The molding may have to be removed, replaced, or added.
 A broad variety of moldings are available for all flooring products.
 Molding are made of wood, vinyl, rubber, metal, carpet, stone, and ceramic.
 Some moldings are designed to draw attention; while, others are designed to blend in with the primary flooring products.
 Moldings are priced separately.

-After the temperature has been properly set, acclimatize the new tile or stone to the room 24 hours prior to the installation.
-Never stack tile or stone more than 5 boxes high.
-Alternatively, we can acclimatize the product in our warehouse.
+- After the temperature has been properly set, acclimate the new tile or stone to the room 24 hours prior to the installation.

 The subfloor must be in suitable condition.
 Your subfloor may or may not require floor prep.
 The amount of preparation varies depending on: the type of subfloor, the subfloor's condition, and the manufacturer's specifications.
 Subfloor preparation is priced separately.
 The stability and precision of the subfloor will have a bearing on the long-term success of your new flooring.
 BE ASSURED THAT FLOOR PREP IS USUALLY ONLY A NOMINAL EXPENSE.
 MANY CUSTOMERS HAVE NO FLOOR PREP EXPENSES.